awsdocs/aws-single-sign-on-user-guide/doc_source/iam-auth-access.md

 1. Who has been assigned access to those AWS accounts in the AWS SSO console\.
 For more information, see [Single sign\-on access](useraccess.md)\.

 1. What level of permissions have been granted to the end users in the AWS SSO console to allow them the appropriate access to those AWS accounts\.
-For more information, see [Permission sets](permissionsets.md)\.
+For more information, see [Create and manage permission sets](permissionsets.md)\.

 The following sections explain how you as an administrator can control access to the AWS SSO console or can delegate administrative access for day\-to\-day tasks from the AWS SSO console\.
 + [Authentication](#authentication)